 Nasal epithelium gene expression

 RNA was isolated from nasal epithelial brush specimens obtained from our study participants.
 RNA sequencing (RNA-seq) was conducted using the Illumina HiSeq platform at the Genomics Core at the University of Colorado.
 To minimize potential batch effects, all samples were submitted together for RNA-seq.
 We examined the quality of the sequencing reads (FastQC[18]) and removed adaptors and low quality base calls (Cutadapt [19]).
-Sequences were aligned to the human genome (GENCODE GRCh38) [20] and converted to the count of reads overlapping with each gene using STAR [21].
-We performed quality control at the sample and gene-level, retaining genes detected with average counts per million > 0.5 and >10 counts in at least 80% of all samples for further analyses.
-Finally, we applied the voom [22] transformation to the counts, yielding an approximately normally distributed measure of expression for each quality-checked gene.
+Sequences were aligned to the human genome (GENCODE GRCh38) [20] and read counts overlapping each gene were reported using STAR [21].
+We performed quality control at the sample and gene-level, retaining genes with an average counts per million > 0.5 and >10 counts in at least 80% of all samples for further analyses.
+Finally, we applied the voom [22] transformation to the counts, yielding an approximately normally distributed measure of gene expression.

 DNA methylation

 DNA was isolated and purified from participants nasal samples using the Maxwell® 16 Integrated System (Promega Corp, Madison, WI).[23]
-We assessed genome-wide DNA methylation using the Illumina Infinium Human Methylation 850 beadchip profiling microarray (Illumina Inc, San Diego, CA).
+We assessed genome-wide DNA methylation using the Illumina Infinium Human Methylation 850K beadchip profiling microarray (Illumina Inc, San Diego, CA).
 Samples were analyzed at the Genomics Core at the University of Colorado and were processed under standardized conditions and equally distributed across chips.
-Illumina results were represented as average β values, which were corrected for batch effect using ComBat function in R.[24] Methylation levels (β values) were calculated for queried CpG loci using the methylation module of GenomeStudio software.[25]
-DNA-m levels for each CpG were estimated as the proportion of intensity of methylated (M) over the sum of methylated (M) and unmethylated (U) probes, β=M/[c+M+U] with c being a constant to prevent dividing by zero.[26]
+Illumina results were represented as average β values (methylated probe intensity over sum of methylated and unmethylated probe intensities), which were corrected for batch effect by performing parametric empirical Bayesian adjustments through ComBat function in R [24].
 M-values were calculated as the log2 ratio of the intensities of methylated probe versus unmethylated probe, and used in subsequent analysis.[27]

 Covariates

-For adjusted analyses, we include the following the covariates into the models, as these have been identified as potential confounders in the literature: 1) Geographic Location – subjects’ geographic location, city, was grouped into the new broader variable termed recruiting center which encompasses the broader geographic region where they live 2) Sex 3) Age.
+For adjusted analyses, we include the following the covariates into the models, as these have been identified as potential confounders in the literature: 1) Recruiting center (Pueblo or ##), which encompasses a broader geographic region where the participant lives, 2) Sex 3) Age.

 Statistical Analysis

+All analyses were performed using R version 4.2.1.
 We examined differences in demographic measures among vaping and non-vaping study participants using Fisher’s Exact tests for categorical variables and two-sample t-tests for continuous variables.
 Next, we conducted a series of bioinformatic analysis to evaluate associations between vape status and lung function and gene expression among study participants.
 For the lung function data, IOS measures were visually inspected for normality using histograms before conducting association studies with vaping status.
-All analyses were performed using R version 4.2.1.

-Gene expression data

-Normalization To correct for unwanted technical effects, we used the RUVr from the R package RUVSeq based on the recommendation by Risso et al.[28] The first pass GLM model includes vape status, sex, and age.
-Then, RUVr was performed with k = 2 factors.
-The best k for factor analysis was determined visually using an elbow plot, RLE plots, and dendrograms.
-This analysis used edgeR to fit the first pass GLM due to its reference in the literature for the RUVr procedure mentioned above.[29]
+Gene expression data normalization To correct for unwanted technical effects, we used the between-sample normalization of Removal of Unwanted Variance using residuals (RUVr) from a first pass generalized linear model (GLM) including vape status, sex, and age [28].
+Two normalization factors were included for RUVr after visual inspection of an elbow plot, relative log expression plots, and dendrograms.
+This analysis used edgeR to fit the first pass GLM based on recommendations for the RUVr procedure.[29]